vbhaskar786/BoomBikesLinearRegressionAssignment/README.md

-##### Developed as part of the Exloratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.
+##### Developed as part of the Linear Regression Assignment for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.